CiscoDevNet/data-center-development/nx-os/python_scripting_nx-os/README.md

 ```
 <br>

-Then simmply navigate to your local clone of this repo and change into the directory [nx-os/python_scripting_nx-os/local_device](https://github.com/xanderstevenson/data-center-development/tree/main/nx-os/python_scripting_nx-os/local_device)
+Then simply navigate to your local clone of this repo and change into the directory [nx-os/python_scripting_nx-os/local_device](https://github.com/xanderstevenson/data-center-development/tree/main/nx-os/python_scripting_nx-os/local_device)

 From there, run the script of your choice like so: